-Provision could force Indiana attorney general from office
+Suit dismissed over Indiana attorney general groping claims

+Lawyers for the four women said they were reviewing the ruling.
+“We are confident our clients’ case will proceed and their claims will be heard,” they said in a statement.

-INDIANAPOLIS (AP) — Indiana legislators have taken their first step toward possibly forcing the state’s attorney general from office if Indiana’s highest court suspends his law license following allegations that he grabbed the buttocks of a female state legislator and inappropriately touched three other women during a party.
+The state Supreme Court is considering a recommendation that Hill’s law license be suspended for at least 60 days for professional misconduct on the allegations that he grabbed the buttocks of a female state legislator and inappropriately touched three female legislative staffers.

 The Republican-dominated Indiana House voted 83-9 Monday in favor of a proposal that would prohibit anyone whose law license has been suspended for at least 30 days from serving as attorney general.
+State law requires the attorney general to be “duly licensed to practice law in Indiana” but doesn’t address any professional disciplinary action.

-Republican Attorney General Curtis Hill is awaiting a decision from the state Supreme Court on whether he’ll face any punishment for the alleged professional misconduct.
-A hearing officer last month recommended that his law license be suspended for at least 60 days, writing that Hill’s “conduct was offensive, invasive, damaging and embarrassing” to the women.
+Former state Supreme Court Justice Myra Selby last month recommended that the law license suspension, writing that Hill’s “conduct was offensive, invasive, damaging and embarrassing” to the women.

-Hill, who is seeking reelection this year, has denied wrongdoing and rebuffed calls from Republican Gov. Eric Holcomb and other GOP state officials to resign for his actions during the March 2018 party at an Indianapolis bar.

 Legislative Republicans had resisted taking steps toward forcing Hill out, but House Speaker Brian Bosma said the new provision is needed because it could take a year for Hill to regain his law license if the Supreme Court were to not allow automatic reinstatement.